dmakhervaks/norm-ai-takehome-fullstack/README.md

 2. **LLM Structured**: PDF → markdown → LLM-enhanced structuring.
 Uses OpenAI to intelligently parse sections into hierarchical legal structures with proper titles and content organization.
 Processes documents in configurable batches (default: 15 sections) to manage costs and token limits.

 3. **LLM Structured General**: Similar to LLM Structured but optimized for varied document formats (like the "strange state laws" PDF).
 Uses different parsing logic and smaller batches (default: 1 section) for more careful processing of irregular layouts.
+This method was added as a result of trying previous implementation on a pdf of a different format

 ## Implementation Notes